Bill Skirrow (Executive Director)

 is a solicitor at Ropes & Gray, focusing on private equity and impact investing.
 Prior to Ropes & Gray, he worked at Gibson Dunn and trained at Baker & McKenzie.
 David obtained a first in Theology at Oriel College, Oxford and was awarded the Gibbs Prize, following which he completed the GDL at City Law School and the LPC at College of Law Moorgate.
 David is also a board member of ESELA – The Legal Network for Social Impact, and lectures on the law of international private equity finance on the LLM at King’s College London.

 Oliver Hyams (Secretary)

-is a barrister practising from Lamb Chambers.
+is a barrister practising from Hardwicke Chambers.
 He has volunteered with both Camden Community Law Centre and the Free Representation Unit, and previously worked at the European Commission in Brussels.
 Oliver read Philosophy, Politics and Economics at Hatfield College, Durham, and completed a master’s degree at University College London.
 He studied for the GDL and BPTC at City Law School.